Skip to content

 Shiba Inu (SHIB)

-Recognised by many as the “Dogecoin Killer”, Shiba Inu (SHIB) is an ERC20 token developed on the Ethereum blockchain.
+Dubbed by some as the “Dogecoin Killer”, Shiba Inu (SHIB) is an ERC-20 token developed on the Ethereum blockchain.
 Shiba Inu was created in 2020 by a developer known only as Ryoshi.

-For a brief moment in late 2021, Shiba Inu broke into the top 10, surpassing DOGE in the process.
+For a brief moment in late 2021, Shiba Inu broke into the top 10 cryptocurrencies by mkaret cap, surpassing DOGE in the process.
 Unlike Dogecoin, Shiba Inu is a deflationary asset with a total supply of just under six hundred trillion.

 With the rise in popularity, SHIB evolved from having no utility to supporting a decentralized ecosystem with applications such as Shiba Swap.
 Shiba Swap is a decentralized exchange (DEX) that allows users to swap, stake, trade NFTs, and earn rewards by contributing to liquidity pools.